MarkelCA/MailaDB/Obsidian Vault/TO DO.md

     - [ ] Fix the quotes in the list function
 - [ ] Delete function (tombstones)
 - [ ] cli tool like `mysql` instead of using `telnet`
-- [ ] Use a thread for each request
 - [ ] Implement a type system like Redis
 - [ ] Add indexing.
     - Add an indexing algorithm.
 For example: